flysteur-dev/pager/README.md

 ## Demo

 [Try it](https://flysteur-dev.github.io/pager/) with your mobile phone or desktop browser.<br>
-Want to keep it ? add it to your dashboard !
+Want to keep it?
+Add it to your dashboard!

 Note: This demo is using [cors-anywhere](https://github.com/Rob--W/cors-anywhere) and may not be working or subject to usage restriction.<br>
 Prefer using the docker image, who is using a built in nginx reverse proxy to get around of CORS restriction, see instruction below.